 But even then, you have less than a 50% chance at success as future performance is known.

 Because of professional management, actively managed funds tend to have higher expense ratios, otherwise known as fees, since you are paying for the professional management.

 This eats into your returns over the years.

 A little later in this post, I’ll give examples showing just how much these higher costs effect your wealth.

 With an active approach to investing, you run the risk of paying more in taxes.

 This is because you will realize more capital gains over the short term.

 And since short term capital gains are taxed at a higher rate than long term gains, you could face a higher tax bill.

 Passive Investing Advantages

-- Low Cost: passive funds don’t have professional managers that need to pay attention to the market and make trades and modify holdings on a regular basis.
+Passive funds don’t have professional managers that need to pay attention to the market and make trades and modify holdings on a regular basis.